asmaa13295/Latest-Tweets/README.md

 # Latest-Tweets
-get the latest tweets from the last 2 weeks including a specific keyword
+get the latest tweets from the last 2 weeks including a specific keyword and save them in a csv file